2020 United States elections: Impact of the COVID-19 pandemic

 Starting in March 2020, elections across the United States were delayed and disrupted by the COVID-19 pandemic.
 Numerous states delayed presidential primaries, while Alabama delayed the Republican primary Senatorial run-off and North Carolina and Mississippi delayed Republican primary run-off for congressional seats.
 Iowa, Missouri, South Carolina, and Texas all delayed municipal elections, and in New York City the special election for Queens borough president was cancelled.
 The pandemic also led to the postponement of the 2020 Democratic National Convention, and both the 2020 Democratic National Convention and the 2020 Republican National Convention were held virtually.

 To help enforce social distancing, many states expanded absentee and vote-by-mail options for 2020 primary elections and the November general elections.
 Several elections, including Democratic primaries in Alaska and Hawaiʻi, as well as the Maryland 7th congressional district special election, were conducted entirely with mail-in ballots only.

 While the pandemic was impacting a number of things in elections 2020, Donald Trump was reported of planning to host his Election Night party at the White House.
 Two officials informed that Trump was planning a large indoor party of nearly 400 people at the East Room.
-The Trump Hotel on Pennsylvania Avenue was initially chosen as the venue, but this was later changed due to the coronavirus restrictions that limited such gatherings to 50 people.
+The Trump Hotel on Pennsylvania Avenue was initially chosen as the venue, but this was later changed due to COVID-19 restrictions that limited such gatherings to 50 people.

 Turnout

 With many states easing rules on early voting in the midst of the COVID-19 pandemic, the 2020 election saw an unprecedented rate of early voting.
 By October 26, with eight days remaining until the election, the total early vote throughout the United States had eclipsed that of 2016.
 In total, about 100 million voters cast early votes, compared to the approximately 57 million early votes cast in 2016.
 Democrats disproportionately voted by mail, while Republicans tended to vote more frequently in person.

 Just under 160 million people voted in the 2020 elections, compared to a turnout of approximately 137 million in the 2016 presidential election.
-Michael McDonald projects that about 67% of the voting eligible population voted in 2020, the highest rate of voter participation since the 1900 election.
-The 2020 elections saw the highest rate of voter participation by voting eligible population since the ratification of the Nineteenth Amendment, which prohibits denial of the right to vote on the basis of gender, the Voting Rights Act of 1965, which prohibits racial discrimination in voting, and the Twenty-sixth Amendment, which effectively lowered the national voting age from 21 to 18.
+Michael McDonald projects that about 67% of the voting eligible population voted in 2020, the highest rate of voter participation since the 1952 election.
+The 2020 elections saw the highest rate of voter participation by voting eligible population since the ratification of the Voting Rights Act of 1965, which prohibits racial discrimination in voting, and the Twenty-sixth Amendment, which effectively lowered the national voting age from 21 to 18.